Your free business.com+ membership unlocks exclusive tech deals and advisor support

 “Any tool or app that allows your team to easily communicate with one another, keep track of project status and share files with each other is going to help foster a teamwork environment,” said Kyle MacDonald, VP of marketing and business development at Mojio.

-Having clearly defined roles within their team helps employees feel valued and more comfortable contributing.
+Clearly defined roles help employees feel valued and more comfortable contributing to the team.

 “While it might not seem connected, your team will function much better as an actual team if each member knows what their individual role in the team is,” MacDonald shared.
 “This way, each team member can fulfill their duties and then help out other team members that might need it.”

-When your team has clearly defined roles, each team member can get their work done more efficiently.
-“Your productivity and performance stats will increase by being clear on each individual’s roles and responsibilities,” MacDonald explained.
+When roles are clear, work tends to move more efficiently.
+“Your productivity and performance stats will increase by being clear on each individual’s roles and responsibilities,” MacDonald added.

-Individual goals can be valuable, but they’re not conducive to team building.
-For example, say you’re building a sales team and create a contest for the top salesperson.
-People may be encouraged to attain a sales goal, but it won’t foster teamwork.
-Zambas noted that — if anything — that type of goal creates gaps among the team.
+Individual goals can still play a role, but on their own they don’t do much to build teamwork.
+For example, if you’re building a sales team and create a contest for the top salesperson, people may push to hit their targets, but not necessarily help each other along the way.
+Zambas noted that this type of goal can create gaps within the team.

 Real-world companies that improved teamwork and collaboration

-Here are three examples of organizations that successfully enhanced collaboration and achieved measurable results:
+Here are three examples of organizations that successfully strengthened collaboration and saw measurable results:

 Google’s Project Aristotle